tinker-michaelj/hedera-services/hedera-node/docs/design/services/service-configuration.md

 - **AccountsConfig.java**: Provides configuration settings for various account-related properties, including admin roles and treasury accounts.
 - **ApiPermissionConfig.java**: Manages permissions for different API functionalities, specifying which accounts are allowed to execute certain operations.
-- **AutoCreationConfig.java**: Configures settings related to the automatic creation of accounts.
 - **AutoRenew2Config.java**: Contains settings for automatic renewal processes, specifying scan and renewal parameters.
 - **AutoRenewConfig.java**: Defines configurations for the auto-renewal feature, including target types for auto-renewal.
 - **BalancesConfig.java**: Manages the export and handling of account balance information, including export directory and compression settings.